alexreinert/piVCCU/docs/setup/wlan.md

 WLAN is not as stable as a wired network connections, there are connections drops sometimes.
 Please consider using a wired network connection.

 For technical reasons, it is not possible to create a linux network bridge using a WLAN interface.
 Because of that, you need a bridge without a physical interface and to use port forwading to access the virtual CCU.
 To configure that, you need to do the following steps.
+Do *not* change the IP adresses 192.168.253.x in the commands.

 1. Configure Interfaces
    ```bash